ETH-NEXUS/scAmpi_single_cell_RNA/testdata/README_testdata.md

 Perform a dry run to check if all preparations were correct:
 ```
->> snakemake -s workflow/snakefile_basic.smk --configfile testdata/config.yaml -n -p
+snakemake -s workflow/snakefile_basic.smk --configfile testdata/config.yaml -n -p -r
 ```

 Call the actual run:

 ```
->> snakemake -s workflow/snakefile_basic.smk --configfile testdata/config.yaml -p
+snakemake -s workflow/snakefile_basic.smk --configfile testdata/config.yaml -p -r
 ```

 If you are working on a cluster with a job scheduling system (e.g. LSF, Slurm) you need to adjust the commands accordingly.

 #### Avoid cellranger step
-If the cellranger step should be avoided in the test run, the file `5k_pbmc_v3.h5.tar` can be used as a starting point.
+If the cellranger step should be avoided in the test run, the file `testdata/5k_pbmc_v3.h5.tar` can be used as a starting point.
 With `tar -xvf 5k_pbmc_v3.h5.tar` the file can be unpacked.
 Then, it should be copied into the direcory `results/counts_raw/`.
 This way, scAmpi basic starts after the cellranger step, saving time and other resources.